Session 1: August 10-12, 2023

 This course requires a significant investment in time and resources.
 It is intended for clinicians who wish to develop advanced skills in implant dentistry, and are committed to applying these skills in their practices.

 Many of our course delegates recoup their initial investment during the time of the course, and the expectation is that clinicians will realize a return on their investment that generously rewards the time spent in the course.
 We strive to make sure each clinician is fully equipped to effectively put their implant skills into practice.

 A deposit of $4,500 holds your spot in the course, which can be paid using a credit card below.
-The balance of payment is due by November 15, 2016, by check.
-Please make checks payable to Precision Dental Implants, and mail to 2645 Altadena Rd, Birmingham, Alabama, 35243.
+April 15 for courses starting in August.

 A deposit of $4,500 holds your spot in the course, which can be paid using a credit card.
-The balance of the payment is due February 1, 2017, by check.
-Please make checks payable to Precision Dental Implants, and mail to 2645 Altadena Rd, Birmingham, Alabama, 35243.
+Balance is due before August 1.

 Tuition & Registration Policy

 Registration is on a first-come, first-served basis and is secured only when payment is received in the office.
 Clinicians may cancel/drop the course at any time.
 However, all payments received are non-refundable.

 Clinicians wishing to finance the course can, as an option, contact: